 5.1.1 only use the Products for their purpose and in a careful and proper manner in compliance with the Supplier’s instructions and specifications;

-5.1.2 ensure that the Products and Services are used strictly in accordance with all applicable laws and regulations at all times, and procure and maintain in place at all times all licences, consents, authorisations and approvals required to utilise and enjoy the Products and Services (including in respect of the Data Protection Acts 1988 and 2003);
+5.1.2 ensure that the Products and Services are used strictly in accordance with all applicable laws and regulations at all times, and procure and maintain in place at all times all licences, consents, authorisations and approvals required to utilise and enjoy the Products and Services (including in respect of the Data Protection Act 2018);

 5.1.3 procure that all restrictions and obligations imposed on it by this Contract apply equally to its employees, Affiliates and its customers;

 5.1.4 ensure that all such employees, Affiliates and customers fully comply with all such restrictions and obligation;